CaptainTejass/Companion-Matcher/README.md

 npm install

-Configure PostgreSQL connection in db.js:
+Configure PostgreSQL connection in db.js  i have already inserted my database info in the code only to make things easy for you(not good practice):

 const pool = new Pool({